carpentries/instructor-training/episodes/01-welcome.md

 Software Carpentry, Data Carpentry, and Library Carpentry are official Lesson Programs of The Carpentries.
-Together, they form a **global community of volunteer researchers, educators, and others** oriented around improving basic computing and data skills for researchers through intensive, short-format workshops.
+The Carpentries is a **global community of volunteer researchers, educators, and others** oriented around improving basic computing and data skills for researchers through intensive, short-format workshops.
 * Software Carpentry focuses on helping researchers develop foundational